 The 437 nails hammered into the red leather cover hint at the strange, by our standards, mix that lies inside Recipes and Extracts on Alchemy, Medicine, Metal-Working. . . .
 To be fair there are recipes for making wine, but that’s as close as these pages come to modern cooking.
 However, if you’re looking for a recipe to make a dying horse look fat and beautiful, or if you want to get rid of fleas, purify mercury, or even force evil beasts from your home, then this is the manuscript for you.

-The cookbook is one of nine alchemical manuscripts acquired recently by CHF.
+The cookbook is one of nine alchemical manuscripts acquired by the Science History Institute.
 One is made of parchment, while the other eight are made of well-preserved paper, which just goes to show that modern paper makers have something to learn from their 15th- and 16th-century counterparts.
-The manuscripts were written in Italy, Spain, Germany, England, and France; together they make up a world-class collection of alchemical texts now housed in CHF’s rare-books library.
+The manuscripts were written in Italy, Spain, Germany, England, and France; together they make up a world-class collection of alchemical texts now housed in the Othmer Library.

 Printing came to alchemical works late.
 Even when print became commonplace, printers did not expend much effort on early alchemical books.
 Worse, they were lackadaisical in matching the book to the handwritten manuscript from which it came.
 For example, the first printed edition of The Precious New Pearl, a treatise by 14th-century alchemist Petrus Bonus, did not include the contents of the whole manuscript.
 For that reason the most significant work within the new collection is a 15th-century manuscript version of The Precious New Pearl, of which there are only six copies in the world.
 These copies can be merged to essentially re-create the missing 14th-century original.